-that this leads our estimates to be lower bounds for the true real effects of monetary policy.
+For countries whose output shocks are correlated with those of Germany, our IV approach will not fully eliminate the endogenous component of monetary policy.
+We argue that this leads our estimates to be lower bounds for the true real effects of monetary policy.
 Specifically, we show that under mild assumptions the probability limit of the IV estimate is a convex combination of the true parameter and the probability limit of the OLS estimate, with the degree of output correlation as the weighting factor.
 If output shocks were positively correlated, IV would understate the true consequences of monetary policy interventions, but would be expected to outperform OLS.
 Since our IV estimates are markedly and significantly more negative than OLS, it follows that if our estimates are biased, we are still understating the real consequences of monetary policy interventions.

 Our estimation strategy borrows from a long literature on quasi-experimental identification in labor economics.
-In contrast to most of that literature, motivated by the macroeconomic setting we explicitly recognize the limitation of our instruments and use the explicit derivation of the remaining bias to gain further insights into the underlying identification problem.
+In contrast to most of that literature, motivated by the macro economic setting we explicitly recognize the limitation of our instruments and use the explicit derivation of the remaining bias to gain further insights into the underlying identification problem.
 On the macroeconomic side, our paper relates to two recent strands of literature.
-On the one hand, our paper is related to the so-called narrative approach, since we strive to work with a known source of changes in interest rates.
+On the one hand, our paper is related to the so-called "narrative approach," since we strive to work with a known source of changes in interest rates.
 On the other hand, our approach can be interpreted a restricted VAR with an alternative way of measuring policy innovations.
-We make this relationship explicit in the paper, and discuss simple VAR estimates motivated by the alternative identification assumptions explored in the paper.
+We make this relationship explicit in the paper, and discuss simple VAR estimates motivated by the atlernative identification assumptions explored in the paper.

 Our results are also relevant for several literatures not directly concerned with estimating the real effects of monetary policy interventions.
 First, our empirical results show the effect of an anchor country's interest rate movements on economic outcomes in countries pegging their exchange rate to that of the anchor country.
-Recent papers have discussed the extent to which international monetary linkages may limit a country's ability to conduct independent monetary policy (Shambaugh, 2004; Obstfeld, Shambaugh, & Taylor, 2004, 2005).
-Second, our first-stage estimates are closely related to recent estimates of the reaction functions of European central banks in Clarida and Gertler (1997) and Clarida et al. (1998).
+Recent papers have discussed the extent to which international monetary linkages may limit a country's ability to conduct independent monetary policy (Shambaugh 2004, Obstfeld, Shambaugh and Taylor 2004, Obstfeld, Shambaugh and Taylor 2005).
+Second, our first-stage estimates are closely related to recent estimates of the reaction functions of European central banks in Clarida and Gertler (1997) and Clarida, Galí and Gertler (1998).
 Third, our results also relate to an extensive literature examining the cost and benefits of fixed exchange rates, particularly in reference to the EMS and EMU.